Purple Sweet Potato vs Purple Yam: What’s The Difference?

 |Fat||0.1 g||0.1 g|

 |Sugar||3.85 g||0 g|

 Nutrient Resources Trusted Source 5 6 7

 Purple sweet potatoes contain fewer calories and carbohydrates.
 They provide more protein, iron and calcium.
 Purple yams provide more fiber, vitamin C and potassium.

 Both have similar nutrients and are considered healthy.
 There’s not much of a difference between the two and most people can’t go wrong choosing either one.

 Find out how white sweet potatoes compared to sweet potatoes in my article, White Sweet Potato vs. Sweet Potato: What’s The Difference?

-Yams, in general, are a good source of beta carotene, although the purple variants contain less than orange variants.
-The purple yam is also relatively high in anthocyanin, an antioxidant that gives it its purple color.
+A yam, in general, is a good source of beta carotene, although the purple variants contain less than orange variants.
+It is also relatively high in anthocyanin, an antioxidant that gives it its deep color.